AmyKeedwell/2-Milestone-Project-Memory-Bay/README.md

 I have used a mix of HTML, CSS and JavaScript to create this interactive game.

+My page is hosted on GitHub pages and respository on GitHub.

 [Click here to view My Project](https://amykeedwell.github.io/2-Milestone-Project-Memory-Bay/)

 [Click here to view my Repository](https://github.com/AmyKeedwell/2-Milestone-Project-Memory-Bay)